Modi holds talks with S African Prez Ramaphosa in Germany; discusses friendship, trade and defence | Law-Order

 Modi holds talks with S African Prez Ramaphosa in Germany; discusses friendship, trade and defence

-Prime Minister Narendra Modi on Monday met South African President Cyril Ramaphosa and discussed the full range of friendship between the two countries, including further expanding ties in trade, investment, defence and food security.
+Prime Minister Narendra Modi on Monday met South African President Cyril Ramaphosa here and discussed the full range of friendship between the two countries and explored opportunities for an enhanced economic and defence cooperation.

 Prime Minister Modi, who is in Germany on a two-day visit from Sunday for the summit of the G7, met Ramaphosa on the sidelines of the G-7 Summit at Schloss Elmau, the picturesque venue of the summit in southern Germany.